 Note: When using a system remote control Version 2, the Cancel button is mapped to the EVA8000 Back button and the DVR button toggles between aspect ratios.

-- 5. Check the properties.
-In the System Design view, select the media player, then click the Documentation tab for more information about this device. - 6.
-To view logging output, in the Properties pane, click the Lua tab.
+- 5 Check the properties.
+In the System Design view, select the Media Player. - 6 In the Properties pane, click the Properties tab.